woodard/libabigail/doc/manuals/abipkgdiff.rst

     For cases where the debug information for *package2* is split out into a separate file, tells ``abipkgdiff`` where to find that separate debug information package.

+  * ``--devel-pkg1 | --devel1`` <path>

+    Specifies where to find the `Development Package`_ associated with the first package to be compared.
+That `Development Package`_ at ``path`` should at least contain header files in which public types exposed by the libraries (of the first package to be compared) are defined.
+When this option is provided, the tool filters out reports about ABI changes to types that are *NOT* defined in these header files.

+  * ``--devel-pkg2 | --devel2`` <path>

+    Specifies where to find the `Development Package`_ associated with the second package to be compared.
+That `Development Package`_ at ``path`` should at least contains header files in which public types exposed by the libraries (of the second package to be compared) are defined.
+When this option is provided, the tool filters out reports about ABI changes to types that are *NOT* defined in these header files.

   * ``--dso-only``